Big Wall Episode #8 - Leading

-The lightest but most useful thing you can take up a big wall is knowledge.
-Welcome to a resource that will help you be successful in getting up big rocks.
+Knowledge is zero grams.
+Take it with you.This is free resource by HowNOT2 that will help you get up big rocks.
 Big walling is a big topic so we broke it into bite-size "pitches" with a video to START each one.
-The aim is to have lots of videos, photos, and written content in each section, not just of our stuff but your stuff as well.
-See HowNOT2 contribute your beta below.
+The aim is to have lots of videos, photos, and written content in each section, not just by us, but from others as well.

 Leading is a methodical and repetitive motion if done correctly.
 Get as high as you can on your aiders, place your gear, bounce test it, commit to it, get off your last piece, clip your rope to it, or back clean it, and repeat.
 Fear or exhaustion can make you do stuff out of order or take unnecessary steps.
 If you have 30 pitches of climbing and you can save 30 minutes of each pitch because you can aid faster, this is an entire day you can save which means less water and food to haul which also makes you faster.